qetsiankulu/ios102-capstone-group9/README.md

 </div>

 ### Sprint 3 GIFS
-- sorry I didn't make a gif earlier, but I implemented the subscribing to rooms functionality and the trivia feed functionality, which you can see if this video
+- sorry I didn't make a gif earlier, but I implemented the subscribing to rooms functionality and the trivia feed functionality, which you can see in this video:

   [![Video Preview](https://img.youtube.com/vi/Qzdr9HC-u10/0.jpg)](https://www.youtube.com/watch?v=Qzdr9HC-u10)

 ### Models